elliottshane/sme-sartopo-mapsrv/README.md

- I have not implemented a way for the mapserver to post to sartopo.com yet as I cannot get them to work.  for now,the following is implemented:
+ Update, I can now post to sartopo.com with signature.
+I will add some API endpoints for my app and others soon.
+For now,the following is implemented:

 at the console you can hit the following letters to test posting to sartopo.com: